-This blog is about a lens that so grown in me heart, I find myself using this more and more.
+This blog is about a lens that grew in me heart, I find myself using this more and more.
 The lens is the Samyang 14mm f/2.8, if you haven’t met it, then you have missed out on something as rare as true greatness on a budget.

 What is it good for

 There is many areas of photography where this lens is applicable, this includes landscape, old forests, nightscape, astrophotography, aurora borealis and cityscapes etc. Perhaps my biggest use has been Astrophotography and LandScapes where it really shines.
 I would never use it for portrait photography as the distortion will give an unflattering expression to my subjects.
-Nor is it good for full figured photography as very few would appreciate such a distorted look.
-Should i set a rule for when i would use this lens, then it would be for everything without a straight line, or other kind of reference to judge the distortion from.
+Nor is it good for full-figured photography as very few would appreciate such a distorted look.
+Should I set a rule for when I would use this lens, then it would be for everything without a straight line, or another kind of reference in order to judge the distortion.

 It should be no surprise that flairs can be an issue with this lens.
 Due to its angle and coating is this lens sensitive when shooting in the sun.
 The fixed lens hood is helping somewhat but not entirely.
 The lens hood also makes it ridiculously difficult to get a proper ND filter solution for this lens.
 This will surely be a minus for many landscape shooters.
-The front element is also bulging out, and i am constantly fearful of scratching it and the front glass element really easy pick up vapor when shooting in cold environments.
-The back cap is my opinion garbage, and comes off too easily.
+The front element is also bulging out, and I am constantly fearful of scratching it and the front glass element really easy pickup vapour when shooting in cold environments.
+The back cap is my opinion garbage and comes off too easily.

 Calibrating the Samyang